T-TonyLiang/today-i-learned/cs247/notes.md

   1) make deep copy of RHS in temporary local object (temp)
   2) swap info between LHS(this) and temp
   3) temp's destruction cleans up original data

+# Modules
+Q: Why do we want to be able to decompose our program into multiple source files?
+A:
+  1) Allows work to be done independently and in parallel
+  2) allows recompilation of only what changed and then re-link
+  3) makes it easier to reuse components
+  4) allows code to evolve

+**Module Declaraction**:
+  - tells the compiler of a name. eg. type or constant
+  - if compiler has no declaration, compilation stops
+  - can be repeated

+**Module Definition**:
+  - tells compiler amout of space to allocate
+  - tells compiler what ADT methods exist & their signatures
+  - there can only be 1 definition or else the compilation stops

+Rule of thumb: perfer declarations (as in forward decl.) over definitions, where you can

+**Global constants** declared, possibly in multiple header files but defined in one location.
+  - ex. `extern const double PI;` can occur in multiple header files
+  - ex. `const double PI = 3.14159;` defined in 1 .cc file

+/*/* compiling with `g++-5 -E` shows the preprocessor output

+**Q: when must you include?**
+A: when compiler needs to know amount of space. eg. inheritance or inlined code
+  - cant fix inheritance but can turn an object into a pointer/reference & move inlined code into implementation file

+/*/* NEVER NEVER: put `using namespace std;` in your .h file